9.2 FCAW Equipment and Setup

 - Knurled drive rolls have small teeth in the grooves.
 This allows the drive rolls to grip and push the electrode without applying too much pressure.
 These rolls are used for FCAW, as those electrodes are not solid, but consist of a tubular sheath filled with flux.

 - The drive roll tension knob adjusts the pressure the drive rolls squeeze the electrode with.
-Too much tension deforms or damages the wire, leading to inconsistent feeding and introducing debris into the gun cable.
-Too little tension will cause the drive rolls to slip rather than push the wire.
+Too much tension deforms or damages the wire, leading to inconsistent feeding and introducing debris into the gun cable, while too little tension will cause the drive rolls to slip rather than push the wire.

 - The wire guide ensures the wire accurately passes through the groove in the drive rolls.
-The wire feeder pictured above has a single guide that fits over the drive rolls.
+The wire feeder pictured in Figure 9.10 has a single guide that fits over the drive rolls.
 Other feeders may have two guides, one on the inlet and another on the outlet side of the drive rolls.
 Like drive rolls, wire guides are designed to work only with specific electrode diameters.
-A given electrode diameter must be used only with matching drive rolls and guides.
+Accordingly, a given electrode diameter must be used only with matching drive rolls and guides.

 - The gun cable set screw secures the gun cable into a bushing in the wire feeder.
 This gun cable receiver bushing is where the electrode, power, and shielding gas enter the gun cable.
 This screw must be tightened securely to prevent the gun cable from working its way out of the wire feeder.

-A push system is the simplest, most economical wire feeding system and is the one most often employed for FCAW.
-Spool guns and push-pull systems are most often used to feed particularly soft electrodes (like aluminum) or for very small diameter electrodes (0.023” and smaller), which have a high likelihood of bird-nesting.
-Bird nesting occurs when the wire electrode folds over the top of itself rather than smoothly traveling through the gun cable.
+A push system is the simplest, most economical wire-feeding system and is the one most commonly employed for FCAW.
+Spool guns and push-pull systems are used when needed to feed particularly soft electrodes (like aluminum) or for very small diameter electrodes (0.023 inch and smaller), which have a high likelihood of bird-nesting, a phenomenon that occurs when the wire electrode folds over the top of itself rather than smoothly traveling through the gun cable.
 This results in a tangle of wire balling up near the drive rolls and must be removed before welding can continue.

-In industry, FCAW is mostly used for welding thicker sections of steel, using wire electrodes large and stiff enough to be fed with a push system.
+Since FCAW is mostly used for welding thicker sections of steel, the process requires wire electrodes large and stiff enough to be fed with a push system.
 To ensure consistent wire feeding, a couple of things must be taken into consideration.
 First, the length of the gun cable should not be excessive.
-The longer the cable, the harder the wire feeder has to work; a 10 to 12-foot gun cable is common for most applications.
-Second, care should be taken to keep the gun cable free of sharp twists and turns.
-The straighter the gun cable, the easier it is for the wire feeder to successfully push the electrode through the length of the gun cable.
+The longer the cable, the harder the wire feeder has to work; a 10-foot to 12-foot gun cable is common for most applications.
+Second, care should be taken to keep the gun cable straight, free of sharp twists and turns.
+This is relevant because the straighter the gun cable, the easier it is for the wire feeder to successfully push the electrode through the length of the gun cable.

 There are many adjustments and settings on modern wire feeders.
 Some of these, like wire feed speed, are essential variables to the welding process.
 Others, like trigger interlock, make the work easier and increase operator appeal.

-- Wire feed speed, WFS, is controlled by a knob that adjusts the voltage sent to the motor, which turns the drive rolls.
-In the US, wire speed is measured in inches per minute, IPM.
-On the above wire feeder, the knob has a scale that reads in IPM; this is not only the case.
-To accurately determine wire speed, trim the wire flush with the gas nozzle, use a stopwatch to feed wire for exactly 15 seconds, then measure the inches of wire fed out of the gun in that time; multiply by four; this will calculate the inches of wire fed per minute.
-WFS, in conjunction with electrode diameter, will determine welding current or amperage.
+- Wire feed speed (WFS) is controlled by a knob that adjusts the voltage sent to the motor, which turns the drive rolls.
+In the U.S., wire speed is measured in inches per minute (IPM).
+On the wire feeder shown in Figure 9.12, the knob has a scale in IPM, but this is not always the case.
+Use this method to accurately determine wire speed: trim the wire flush with the gas nozzle, use a stopwatch to feed wire for exactly 15 seconds, then measure how many inches of wire fed out of the gun in that time, and multiply that by four.
+This will calculate the inches of wire fed per minute.
+WFS, in conjunction with the electrode diameter, determine the appropriate welding current or amperage.

 - The trigger interlock switch changes how the gun trigger functions.
-Without trigger interlock, the gun trigger must be constantly held to continuously feed wire.
-With trigger interlock, the gun trigger functions with a toggle; pull the trigger once to begin feeding wire and again to stop.
-Trigger interlock can help reduce fatigue when making especially long welds.
+Without trigger interlock, the gun trigger must be constantly held in place to continuously feed wire.
+With trigger interlock in place, the gun trigger functions with a toggle, the welder need only pull the trigger once to begin feeding wire and once again to stop the feeding.
+Trigger interlock can help reduce fatigue for your hands when making especially long welds.

 - The gun cable receiver is a bushing where the gun cable attaches to the wire feeder and receives the electrode, power, and shielding gas.

 - The gun trigger connection is where a communication cable connects from the gun cable to the feeder.
 This allows the gun trigger to communicate with switches inside the feeder, which control the drive rolls, power, and shielding gas flow.
-On some feeders, this cable can easily come unplugged and should be a point of interest if the wire feeder suddenly seems to stop working.
+On some feeders, this cable can easily come unplugged and is a good first inspection point if the wire feeder seems to stop working suddenly.

 The first step in setting up any arc welding system is getting power to the welding power source.
-This is as simple as plugging the machine in, but the circuit must have the proper voltage and amperage.
-Light and medium-duty machines may plug into 110 or 220-volt circuits, respectively; 20 or 30 amps on the circuit are common.
-Do not take these numbers at face value; the required electrical input for any welding machine will be specified by the manufacturer and listed on the machine itself or the owner’s manual.
-Heavy-duty machines commonly require a 480-volt 50-amp circuit.
-These types of circuits have what is called 3-phase power, this type of electrical power is not typical to a home or outside industrial environments.
+This is as simple as plugging in the machine, but the circuit must have the proper voltage and amperage.
+Light- and medium-duty machines may plug into 110-volt or 220-volt circuits, respectively, and 20 or 30 amps on the circuit are common.
+Do not take these numbers at face value, though; the required electrical input for any welding machine will be specified by the manufacturer and listed on the machine itself or the owner’s manual.
+Heavy-duty machines commonly require a 480-volt, 50-amp circuit.
+These types of circuits have what is called three-phase power, a type of electrical power that is not typical to a home or outside of industrial environments.

 Once power is supplied, the machine should be set up to run DCEP polarity .
 A properly sized power cable should be connected from the positive terminal of the machine to a terminal inside the wire feeding unit.
 The workpiece lead and clamp should be connected to the negative terminal of the welding machine.
-DCEP is overwhelmingly the norm for FCAW, but there are a few wire electrodes that should be used with DCEN; in any case, the electrode manufacturer’s recommendations should be followed.
-AC is not used in FCAW or GMAW.
+DCEP is overwhelmingly the norm for FCAW, but there are a few wire electrodes that should be used with DCEN; in any case, always follow the electrode manufacturer’s recommendations

-Next, we’ll turn our attention to the wire feeder.
-FCAW-G, gas shielded flux core, will need a supply of external shielding gas to protect the molten weld puddle from atmospheric gasses properly.
+The next step is to turn your attention to the wire feeder.
+If you’ll be using FCAW-G, you will need a supply of external shielding gas to protect the molten weld puddle from atmospheric gasses properly.
 A cylinder of the proper shielding gas should be fitted with a regulator and flow meter.
 From the flow meter, a gas line is connected and run to a shielding gas inlet, usually located on the back of the wire feeder.
 The type of shielding gas used will depend on the material being welded.
 In this and all other cases, the high pressure cylinder of shielding gas should be anchored to the welding cart of a wall by a chain to prevent it from falling.
-If using FCAW-S, self-shielded flux core, shielding gas is not required.
+If using FCAW-S, shielding gas is not required.

-The wire feeder must now be fitted with the proper drive rolls, wire inlet, and outlet guides.
+Then the wire feeder must be fitted with the proper drive rolls, wire inlet, and outlet guides.
 When installing these components, the diameter of the wire electrode must be considered, as these parts are made to accommodate specific wire sizes.

-The spool of wire electrode can be put on.
-The spool must be oriented correctly so that the end of the wire rolls off the spool from the bottom.
-The end of the wire will be secured to the spool frame, it is critical that once the end of the wire is freed from the spool frame, do not let go of it.
-If you do, the spool of wire will uncoil and create a huge mess, it can be difficult or impossible to salvage the spool if this happens.
-Keeping hold of the wire, pass it through the inlet hole on the back of the feeder housing.
-Feed it through the wire guides and drive rolls, clamping the drive rolls onto the wire and securing them in place with the tension knob.
+Next, the spool of wire electrode can be put on.
+The spool must be oriented so that the end of the wire rolls off the spool from the bottom.
+It is critical that once the end of the wire is freed from the spool frame you do not let go of it.
+If you do, the spool of wire will uncoil and create a huge mess, and it can be difficult or impossible to salvage the spool if this happens.
+Keeping hold of the wire, pass it through the inlet hole on the back of the feeder housing, then feed it through the wire guides and drive rolls, clamping the drive rolls onto the wire and securing them in place with the tension knob.
 Once the wire is clamped in the drive rolls there is no danger the spool will uncoil.

-The wire can now be fed through the gun cable using the gun trigger or cold feed switch.
-When feeding new wire through the gun cable, the gas nozzle and contact tip should be removed from the gun as the wire can get hung up on the contact tip.
-The gun cable should also be kept as straight as possible to ease the feeding of the wire.
-Be sure to reinstall the contact tip and gas nozzle once the wire has been fed through the gun.
+The wire can then be fed through the gun cable using the gun trigger or cold feed switch.
+When feeding new wire through the gun cable, the gas nozzle and contact tip should first be removed from the gun, as the wire can get hung up on the contact tip—but be sure to reinstall them once you are done.
+The gun cable should also be kept as straight as possible while you perform this step to ease the feeding of the wire.

 With this completed, the system is ready to weld.
-Connect the workpiece clamp to the work, and you can get to welding!
+Connect the workpiece clamp to the welding machine, and you can get to welding!

 Attributions